aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/create-file-gdb-with-single-layer/_index.md

 # Create Vector Layer in File GDB

 ## Introduction
 If you need to **create vector layer** inside a File Geodatabase (GDB) and manage geospatial data efficiently, Aspose.GIS for .NET gives you a clean, code‑first approach.
-In this step‑by‑step guide we’ll show you how to write a line feature, configure file gdb options, and work with the spatial reference WGS84—all in a few lines of C#.
+In this step‑by‑step guide we’ll show you how to write a line feature, configure file GDB options, and work with the spatial reference WGS84—all in a few lines of C#.
 By the end you’ll be able to count features in a layer and integrate the resulting GDB into any .NET mapping or analysis workflow.

 ## Quick Answers
 - **What does “create vector layer” mean?** It means adding a new vector dataset (points, lines, or polygons) to a geodatabase file.